 Don’t put your fitness and wellbeing on hold over the wet season!
-Here's how to keep warm, dry and inspired.
+Brace the cold with these items.

 Fail to prepare, prepare to fail.
 Now that the warmer months are behind us we need to make sure we’re geared up for exercising through winter.
 If you’re an outdoor person, the key is to keep snug and dry so you can maintain your routine all year round.

 The following checklist will help you stay warm, safe and active this winter.

 Rain isn’t the only element that can dampen your exercise in winter – wind can really impact a good session.
 Protection from both is a must for outdoor exercise and there are plenty of great products to assist.
 Make sure you find a lightweight, well-fitting jacket that allows you to exercise unimpeded while protecting you from bad weather.